-The operating system is restricted to a single operator (concurrent operators are explicitly excluded).
+The operating system is restricted to a single operator (single-user mode; concurrent operators are explicitly excluded).

 FIPS Self-Test functionality is invoked along with mandatory FIPS 140-2 tests when the module is loaded into memory by the operating system.